CartoDB/carto-selfhosted-helm/customizations/README.md

 - Note: `externalDatabase.user` and `externalDatabase.databse` inside the Postgres instance are going to be created automatically during the installation process, they do not need to be pre-created.

 ### Configure your own redis
-CARTO selfhosted require a Redis to work.
+CARTO self-hosted require a Redis to work.
 That Redis is mainly used as a cache for the postgres.

 To proceed you need: